 I remember enthusiastically tackling an idea for a work of fiction.
 For fifteen years the basic material I had written stayed on file.
 Recently, I’ve revisited the material to see what I could do with it.
 It’s working…it’s coming together.

-But there is a but that I may kick into oblivion.
-Patience and time is a key to working on pieces, though one may be tempted to get the work done fast, so one can move on to the next thing.
+This week writing has been writing a devotion based on old notes of my bible reading, a humor piece that I completed and submitted, and a significant revise of a poetry.
+Patience and time is a key to working on pieces, though I may be tempted to get the work done fast, so I can move on to the next thing.
 No, don’t do that.
 A calm spirit is better.
 Patience and time gets things done better.

 Revising a poetry this week; and revisiting a an article originated in 2010 and transformed into a humor piece that may suit a publisher I’m thinking of sending it to.

 Over the last couple of weeks I’ve been writing a children’s short story, originally intended for a picture book.
 The inspiration was in my garden.
 I may approach publishers, but on speculation that they may or may not publish it.
 Of course there are the usual doubts that it won’t work for children, it’s too Watership-downish, although Watership Down was a goldmine in the end.